-The magnetization, \red{$M(B)$}, in millisecond pulsed magnets reaching up to 60~T was measured at the NHMFL pulsed field facility at Los Alamos National Laboratory.
-The experiments were conducted in three configurations with magnetic fields along the $\bf a$-, $\bf b$-, and $\bf c$-axis directions.
+The magnetization, $M(H)$, in millisecond pulsed magnets reaching up to 60~T were measured at the NHMFL pulsed field facility at Los Alamos National Laboratory.
+The experiments were conducted in three configurations with magnetic fields along the $\bf c$-axis direction.
 To reduce the background from the spatially uniform pulsed magnetic field, the samples were placed in a radially counter-wound copper coil.
 An additional one turn of the coil further compensated for any residual signals.
-For each magnetization curve, two configurations, with the sample inside and outside the coil, were measured at the same temperature, and the sample-out curve was subtracted from the sample-in curve.
-The temperature was stabilized using a $^3$He and $^4$He dilution refrigerator.
-A Lakeshore Cernox thermometer recorded the temperatures before each field pulse.
+For each temperature, two measurements were taken: one with the sample inside the coil and one with it outside.
+The final magnetization curve was obtained by subtracting the ``sample-out'' background signal from the ``sample-in'' data.
+The temperature was stabilized using a $^3$He system, and a Lakeshore Cernox thermometer recorded the temperature before each field pulse.
 The pulsed-field data in Fig. S5 clearly display two high field maxima in $dM/dH$ indicating an additional phase near magnetization saturation.
 The rapid magnetization and demagnetization processes resulted in considerable sample heating and cooling, respectively, consistent with suggestions to use such materials for cryogenic refrigeration.\cite{xiang2024giant} For this reason, we chose to base the phase diagram in Fig.~\ref{fig:2} on DC magnetization data only.